microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/05-Availability.md

 ### Geo-restore

-If there is a catastrophic event, your organization needs to be able to recover.
-Since your backups are automatically stored in RA-GRS storage (unless you opt for ZRS or LRS), if an entire region went down and your databases or managed instances were in that region, you're protected.
+If there's a catastrophic event, your organization needs to be able to recover.
+Your backups are automatically stored in RA-GRS (unless you opt for ZRS or LRS) meaning your backups will be stored in the paired region.
+So if an entire region goes down and your databases or managed instances are in that region, you're protected.
 You can do a geo-restore to any other region from the most recent geo-replicated backup.
-Note that this backup can be a bit behind from the primary, as it takes time to replicate the Azure blob to another region.
-You can easily perform a geo-restore using the Azure portal, PowerShell/Azure CLI, or REST APIs.
+This backup can be a bit behind the primary because it takes time to replicate the Azure blob to another region.
+You can easily perform a geo-restore by using the Azure portal, the PowerShell/Azure CLI, or REST APIs.

 <br>